Updates for Spring 2022 Students

 The Cal/OSHA definition of a mask or face covering is a tightly-woven fabric or nonwoven material with no visible holes or openings that covers the nose and mouth.

-Signage is being updated to reflect that masks are required.
+Signage on doors have been installed to remind people that masks are required.

 No face covering requirements outdoors (except during outbreaks), regardless of vaccination status, though workers must be trained on CDPH recommendations for outdoor use of face coverings.